jestjs/jest/docs/CLI.md

 ### `--lastCommit`

-Will run all tests affected by file changes in the last commit made.
+When used together with `--onlyChanged`, it will run all tests affected by file changes in the last commit made.

 ### `--listTests`